 The most important aspect of raising chicks is to provide them with a suitable environment.
 You will need an appropriate brooder placed in a predator-proof and draft-proof environment.
 If you decide to keep the brooder in the living area, do keep in mind that baby chicks like to "scratch" their bedding materials, which - depending on the litter you use -- may create a fine dust that gets everywhere.
 Baby chicks also do smell -- if kept clean (as they should), the smell isn't overwhelming - still you may not want to have the brooder right in your living room.
 Usually a spare bedroom works well.
 The danger of dogs and cats to chicks is obvious -- so if you have other pets in the house, special care needs to be taken to keep them separated from the chicks.

 It's important to prepare your brooder before you bring the chicks home or before they are expected to hatch.

-- Please click here for instructions on setting up a brooder, including suitable sizes, temperature requirements and any other aspect needed to keep the chicks comfortable and healthy.
+- Instructions for setting up a brooder, including finding a suitable sizes, temperature requirements and any other aspect needed to keep the chicks comfortable and healthy.